SPIN-UMass/MassBrowser/doc/test_instruction.md

 ## Helpful testing website

-MassBrowser uses different censorship circumvention strategy based on the domain user would like to access.
-Therefore, it would be helpful when you are trying to test a specific circumnvetion strategy.
-To do the testing, first run the MassBrowser and then try to open a website below.
-The ouput and degbugging information can be seen from the console.
+MassBrowser uses different censorship circumvention strategies based on the websites user would like to access.
+To do the testing, first run the MassBrowser and then try to open a website via curl or Firefox.
+The output and degbugging information can be seen from the console.

 ### Vanilla Proxy